JanaV07/Programs/README.md

 the following slide shows the USER model and key use Cases

-For Example 2 clients consuming our API Version V1, later a new breaking change required for one of the consumer - which will lead to the new Version of the API V2.
+For Example 2 clients consuming our API Version V1, later a new breaking change required for one of the consumer - which will lead to a new Version of the API V2.

 A grace period will be given for the other consumer to migrate to v2.
-Once he migrated V1 will be deprecated.
+Once he migrated to V2.
+V1 will be deprecated.

 and the same pattern continues.